-- Are any of the individuals who are assisting with your recovery working or volunteering in a high-risk area such as a medical facility, or as a police officer, fireman, or an occupation or volunteer position with close proximity to a large number of people?
+- Are any of the individuals who will be assisting with your recovery working or volunteering in a high-risk area, such as a medical facility, or do any of those individuals work as a police officer, a firefighter, or in an occupation or volunteer position with close proximity to a large number of people?

 - How many visitors do you anticipate having?

-- Will you have someone who is able to pick up prescriptions and groceries?
-(If not, have the patient provide a local pharmacy who can deliver medications.)
+- Will you have someone who can pick up prescriptions and groceries for you?
+(If not, have the patient provide details for a local pharmacy that can deliver medications.)

-- Remind the patient to visit the grocery store before surgery so they will not need to shop in the week after surgery.
+- Remind the patient to visit the grocery store before surgery so no shopping will be required during the week after surgery.

-- Ask the patient if they have the technology at home (e.g., computer or cell phone) to perform a telehealth post-op visit.
-If so, as part of pre-op preparations, test the application after downloading so your staff can ensure it is available for post-op communication.
+- Ask the patient about the availability of home technology (e.g., a computer or cell phone) for a telehealth post-op visit.
+If possible, as part of pre-op preparations, test the application after downloading so your staff can ensure it is available for post-op communication.

-History is a limited guide to COVID-19.
-There is insufficient uniformity and rational benchmarking, so the process is challenging.
-Through it all, we are slowly winning the first part of the battle—we see this clearly because of the great work our doctors and hospitals are doing under crisis conditions.
+History is a limited guide to COVID-19, and the process is challenging because of insufficient uniformity and rational benchmarking.
+Through it all, however, we are slowly winning the battle—we see this clearly because of the great work our doctors, nurses, and hospitals are doing under crisis conditions.
 The Doctors Company is providing this assessment to support you and respond to your needs—and those of your patients.